 Whilst I’m sure all your customers love your business, in reality, most will not post you a review unless you ask them to.

-Google even offers their own tips on how to generate a review.
+Google even offers its own tips on how to generate a review.
 Click here to see what they have to say.

 If reviews are positive to Google rankings, then it’s obvious that people will put up fake reviews to boost their rankings and reputation.